Frequently asked questions

 An online hearing test or screening can tell you how well you’re hearing and if you should schedule an in-person hearing test with a hearing provider.
 An online screening requires you to wear headphones and listen to a variety of different tones and frequencies.
 This screening can help determine if a more thorough in-person examination with a professional is needed.

-With over 7,000 providers and convenient virtual care options, we have licensed hearing providers near you.
-To schedule an appointment, sign-in or create an account to search for network providers and choose a provider of your choice.
+create an account to search for network providers and choose a provider of your choice.

 Or call us at 1-877-488-5575, TTY 711 Monday–Friday 8 a.m. to 8 p.m.
 CST for assistance.
 Our Customer Care team will confirm your benefits and match you with a local provider.
 We'll let that provider know you're coming and keep you informed about the process.